warishasan/Learning-HTML/practiceProjects/04_Images/readme.md

 6. Write a bullet-point list using the `<ul>` tag to enumerate the benefits of experiencing natural beauty.

 7. Insert an image of the Grand Canyon.
-Use the image file "grand-canyon.jpg" and provide appropriate attributes including `alt`, `width`, and `height`.
+Use the image file "grand-canyon.jpg" and provide appropriate attributes including `alt`, `title`, `width`, and `height`.

-8. Create a caption for the image using the `<figcaption>` tag.
+8. Put the image in the `<figure>` tag and create a caption for the image using the `<figcaption>` tag.
 The caption should read "The Majestic Grand Canyon."

-9. Create a subheading "Discover More" using appropriate heading tags.

 10. Insert an image link with the text "Explore Victoria Falls" that links to "https://www.example.com/victoria-falls."

-11. Conclude with a reflection on the importance of preserving natural wonders.

 Ensure your HTML document is well-structured and employs suitable text markup, list, link, and image tags for each requirement.
 Validate your document in a web browser to confirm that the elements are accurately displayed and formatted.